If you fail to plan, you plan to fail.

 That doesn't mean we shouldn't attempt the feat or at least take advantage of as much as we can.
 (Corporate) America is calling us.
 Will we let her down?

-This new, COVID-ridden world means we can (in some cases) pre-order, carry out or pull up to the curb and let the deliciousness come to us in a few minutes.
-You should call ahead and make sure the giveaways are still being given away; if so, place your order.
+Probably the best silver lining for our post-COVID world is that we can now (in some cases) pre-order, carry out or pull up to the curb and let the deliciousness come to us in a few minutes.
+You should call ahead and make sure the giveaways are still being given away; if so, place your order and get on with your own personal doordashing.

-To truly maximize your free food day, you need to gather the intel, plan accordingly and move with purpose.
+If you're going to venture out into the world, you might as well make the most of it.
+But to truly maximize your free food day, it's essential to gather the intel, plan accordingly and move with purpose.

-In forming my personal plan, I've taken a few important factors into account.
-First, I target only the freebies.
-Then, I consider timing: what can be redeemed on any other day, when these places open and what can be picked up reasonably fast.
-I also want to know which offerings are the most filling so I can avoid getting stuffed too soon.
+In forming this plan, we've taken a few important factors into account.
+First, we target only the freebies.
+Then we consider timing: what can be redeemed on any other day, when these places open and what can be picked up reasonably fast.
+We also want to know which offerings are the most filling so we can avoid getting stuffed too soon.

-When considering takeout, I pack a cooler because taking the food home first requires time -- which you don't have.
-And I recommend eating some items as soon as possible: There's a diminishing rate of return on pancakes, and grilled cheese is the only food that will eventually become its own spoonerism.
+When considering takeout, you might pack a cooler because taking the food home first requires time, which you don't have.
+And we recommend eating some items as soon as possible: There's a diminishing rate of return on pancakes, and grilled cheese is the only food that will eventually become its own spoonerism.

 Finally, there are a few alternate plays for those who are unwilling to drive all over town but still want to get some good stuff.